 Whenever you’re stocking up on effervescent vitamin C tablets, echinacea supplements and turmeric tea in an effort to ward off any bugs going around, you might consider adding a throwback drink to your germ-fighting, resistance-boosting arsenal: the switchel.

 The switchel is a mixture of apple cider vinegar, ginger and a sweetener; it’s thought to have originated in the Caribbean and became popular among American colonists in 17th-century New England.
 By the end of the 19th century, it was the drink of choice for farmers harvesting in the fields—so much so that it acquired the nickname “haymaker’s punch.”
 At that time fresh water was scarce, so the colonists turned to anything from cider to beer to whiskey to quench their thirst, rather than risk ingesting the contaminants lurking in a swig of H2O.

 Back in Colonial times, people often drank beverages warm even when it was hot outside because they believed it helped to regulate the body’s internal temperature.
 Plus, ice was a luxury, and a short-lasting one.
 The spicy kick of ginger in a room-temperature switchel lends it a similar warmth, but today’s readily available ice can chill the so-called haymaker’s punch, making it refreshing and more easily drinkable.

 A Modern Health Tonic

 Today, with the popularity of shrubs and kombucha, the switchel (aka switzel, swizzle, switchy or ginger-water) is making a comeback.
 “Switchels were an effective electrolyte-replenishing beverage,” says Kevin Murphy, the bar director and assistant manager at Daisies, an American restaurant in Chicago.
 “Ingredients like honey, vinegar, molasses and ginger, along with other herbs and sweeteners, were commonly used; many are still prized for their nutritional value.”
-Just a tablespoon of molasses, for example, contains 75% of the amount of potassium in an entire banana; the mineral can regulate fluid by countering sodium and help move nutrients into cells.
+A tablespoon of molasses, for example, contains 75% of the amount of potassium in an entire banana; the mineral can regulate fluid by countering sodium and help move nutrients into cells.
 Knobby ginger root is believed to have anti-inflammatory and antioxidant effects.